 What is the legal basis for the Guides?

-If an endorser is acting on behalf of an advertiser, what she or he is saying is usually going to be commercial speech – and commercial speech violates the FTC Act if it’s deceptive.
 The FTC conducts investigations and brings cases involving endorsements made on behalf of an advertiser under Section 5 of the FTC Act, which generally prohibits deceptive advertising.

 The Guides are intended to give insight into what the FTC thinks about various marketing activities involving endorsements and how Section 5 might apply to those activities.
 The Guides themselves don’t have the force of law.
-However, practices inconsistent with the Guides may result in law enforcement actions for violations of the FTC Act.
+However, practices inconsistent with the Guides may result in law enforcement actions alleging violations of the FTC Act.
 Law enforcement actions can result in orders requiring the defendants in the case to give up money they received from their violations and to abide by various requirements in the future.
 Despite inaccurate news reports, there are no “fines” for violations of the FTC Act.

 I’m a blogger.
 I heard that every time I mention a product on my blog, I have to say whether I got it for free or paid for it myself.
 Is that true?